Skip to Content

 • Onions and Cilantro.
 For garnish.
 Red onions would add a beautiful color.

-How To Make Beef Birria Tacos
+How To Make The Best Birria Tacos

 Please note, that the printable recipe card has ingredient quantities, complete instructions, and nutritional information.
 The following is a quick overview of the recipe.

-Step One: Get started making beef birria tacos.
+Step One: Start making beef birria tacos.

 Dutch oven filled with meat, vegetables, dried peppers, and spices in preparation to make Birra tacos - Hostess At Heart